Medieval warfare: Vikings

-Viking longships were swift and easily manoeuvered; they could navigate deep seas or shallow rivers, and could carry warriors that could be rapidly deployed directly onto land due to the longships being able to land directly.
+Viking longships were swift and easily manoeuvered; they could navigate deep seas or shallow rivers, and could carry warriors that could be rapidly deployed directly onto land due to the longships being able to land directly on beaches.
 The longship was the enabler of the Viking style of warfare that was fast and mobile, relying heavily on the element of surprise.
 The usual method was to approach a target with the element of surprise and then retire swiftly using guerrilla-style fighting.
 The fully armoured Viking raider would wear an iron helmet and a mail hauberk, and fight with a combination of axe, sword, shield, spear or great "Danish" two-handed axe, although the typical raider would be unarmoured, carrying only a bow and arrows, a seax, a shield and spear.
 European countries with a weak system of government would be unable to organize a suitable response and would naturally suffer the most to Viking raiders.
 Viking raiders always had the option to fall back in the face of a superior force or stubborn defence and then reappear to attack other locations or retreat to their bases.
 As time went on, Viking raids became more sophisticated, with coordinated strikes involving multiple forces and large armies, as the "Great Heathen Army" that ravaged Anglo-Saxon England in the 9th century.
 In time, the Vikings began to hold on to the areas they raided, first wintering and then consolidating footholds for further expansion later.

 After the Vikings consolidated their kingdoms of Denmark, Norway, and Sweden, this period marks the end of significant raider activity both for plunder or conquest; adapting a more continental European tradition of warfare, whilst retaining an emphasis on naval power – the "Viking" clinker-built warship was used in the war until the 14th century.
 However, developments in shipbuilding elsewhere removed the advantage they previously enjoyed at sea, whilst castle building throughout frustrated and eventually ended Viking raids.

 The Scandinavian armies of the High Middle Ages followed the usual pattern of the Northern European armies, but with a stronger emphasis on infantry.
 The terrain of Scandinavia favoured heavy infantry, and whilst the nobles fought mounted in the continental fashion, the Scandinavian peasants formed a well-armed and well-armoured infantry, of which approximately 30% to 50% would be archers or crossbowmen.
 The crossbow, the flatbow and the longbow were especially popular in Sweden and Finland.
 The chainmail, the lamellar armour and the coat of plates were the usual Scandinavian infantry armour before the era of plate armour.